Time Crystal in the Nonlinear Phonon Mode of the Trapped Ions: Introduction

 In this work, we demonstrate the experimental feasibility of realizing the continuous time crystal in the trapped ion system.
 The rest of this paper is organized as follows: In Sec.~\ref{section2}, we choose the appropriate Hamiltonian and Lindblad operators to construct the required scheme for the realization of the time crystals in the trapped ion system.
-Subsequently, by using the adiabatic elimination method and removing high-frequency terms, we derive an effective Hamiltonian and effective Lindblad operators, which together form the effective Lindblad master equation of time crystals.
+Subsequently, by using the adiabatic elimination method, we derive an effective Hamiltonian and effective Lindblad operators, which together form the effective Lindblad master equation of time crystals.
 In Sec.~\ref{section3}, we perform a systematic analysis of the practically experimental parameters to validate the consistency of the theoretical scheme and its experimental feasibility.
-In Sec.~\ref{section4}, we use the feasible parameters to numerically solve the Lindblad master equation from a truncated Fock space, and demonstrate the characteristic behavior of time crystals: The system rapidly enters a metastable state with stable oscillations and subsequently evolves toward a steady state, with a decay time significantly longer than the oscillation period.
-In Sec.~\ref{section5}, we discuss the impact of decoherence on time crystals, and the numerical simulation using a thermal state as the initial state has been performed and yields the similar results to those obtained when starting from a vacuum state, which thus demonstrates a remarkable robustness against decoherence of our continuous time crystal and ensures its sustained existence over extended periods.
+In Sec.~\ref{section4}, we use the accessible parameters of trap ion system to numerically solve the Lindblad master equation from a truncated Fock space, and demonstrate the characteristic behavior of time crystals: The system rapidly enters a metastable state with stable oscillations and subsequently evolves toward a steady state with a decay time significantly longer than the oscillation period.
+Then, we discuss the influences of initial thermal state and thermalization of phonon mode, spin dephasing and control errors on time crystals.
 Finally, we give a brief conclusion in Sec.~\ref{section6}.